max-mapper/get-dat/markdown/03-modify.md

 # Editing & sharing data

-Now you have a copy of the files on your machine inside a folder called `try-dat`!
+Now you have a copy of the files on your destination a folder called `try-dat`!
 But what happens if the contents of the files change?
 Let's find out.

-On the **virtual machine** in the browser, click on the `welcome.txt` file to bring it up in the editor in the lower right-hand quadrant of the browser window.
+On the **source** create a new file called `welcome.txt` and open it in your favorite text editor app (such as TextEdit or Sublime Text).
 Make some changes to the text in the file.
-Once you've edited it (the server saves automatically) the file on the server will no longer matche the one on your local machine.
-To rectify this and sync the new changes to your local copy, run `dat share` again on the server.
+Once you've edited it, save the file.
+The file on the source will no longer match the one on the destination.
+To rectify this and sync the new changes to the destination copy, run `dat share` again on the source.

-Type the following in the **virtual terminal**:
+Type the following in the **source** terminal:

 ```
 $ dat share
 ```

 This will create a link, that looks like `dat://...`.
-Your output in the **virtual terminal** will look something like this:
+Your output in the **source** terminal will look something like this:

 ```
 $ dat share
 Created new dat
 dat://5a4575c632d1a573...
 ```

-Now move over to your **local terminal** window, navigate into the `try-dat` folder, and run `dat sync`.
+Now lets switch to the **destination** terminal. `cd` into the `try-dat` folder, and run `dat sync`.

-Type the following in the **local terminal**:
+Type the following in the **destination terminal**:

 ```
 $ dat sync